How much cash should I have on hand now?

 - Mike Taylor, CFA, Senior Wealth Investment Solutions Analyst

-Taylor and Marcel Hamburger, senior wealth client financial advisor for Wells Fargo Advisors, share five events that should prompt a conversation with your investment and wealth advisors about how much cash to have on hand.
+Taylor shares five events that should prompt a conversation with your financial advisor about how much cash to have on hand.

 1. When the market is in flux